 Native American Poets Playlist: Poems in the Gallery

-Enrich your museum visit by listening to an evocative playlist of contemporary poems by Native American authors.
+In a program marking Cambridge's Indigenous People's Day--celebrated as the federal holiday Columbus Day--eight Native American poets may be heard reading their work in the galleries.
+Enrich your museum visit by listening to an evocative recorded playlist of contemporary poems by Native American authors.
 Wander freely across the first-floor galleries to see where the poems take you and expand your understanding of Native arts and cultures.
-The poems, drawn from a powerful new anthology, New Poets of Native Nations (edited by Heid E. Erdrich; Graywolf Press) celebrate Native poets first published in the twenty-first century.
-Join this experiment to hear the exhibits “come into voice” and experience the museum in a new way.
+The poems, drawn from a powerful recent anthology, New Poets of Native Nations (edited by Heid E. Erdrich; Graywolf Press) celebrate Native poets first published in the twenty-first century.
+Hear the exhibits “come into voice” and experience the museum in a new way.
 Borrow a free audio player with regular museum admission.

 Featured Poems and Poets

 - “Theory Doesn’t Live Here” Gwen Nell Westerman (Dakota)